Enhancing LLMs' Clinical Reasoning with Real-World Data from a Nationwide Sepsis Registry: Discussion

+\paragraph{Limitations} Our work has several limitations that bound its claims.
+First, the training objective is a denoising task, which is not itself a real-world clinical activity; we treat it as a surrogate for eliciting reasoning and evaluate clinical claims on downstream clinician-designed tasks rather than on denoising itself.
+Second, cross-disease generalization is partial: gains transferred to sepsis-adjacent settings (infection consultation, AKI) but not uniformly to stroke outcomes, indicating that training on a single registry is insufficient for disease-agnostic clinical reasoning.
+Third, our experiments were bounded by computational resources (an 8$\times$A100 setup), so we could not train much larger frontier models; whether the observed gains persist or diminish at that scale remains an open question.
+Finally, we did not observe fabricated results in the expert evaluation, but the model occasionally misinterpreted causal relationship (Appendix~\ref{apd:failure}).

-This work was supported by the SNUBH-KAIST Joint Graduate Research Project on AI, Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant (No.RS-2019-II190075), and National Research Foundation of Korea (NRF) grant (NRF-2020H1D3A2A03100945), funded by the Korea government (MSIT).
-This work was also supported by the Korea government (MSIT)(RS-2025-00517182).
-The authors extend their gratitude to the researchers at CRCS-K (Clinical Research Collaboration for Stroke in Korea) for their invaluable support and for providing access to the data collected by the CRCS-K stroke registry, which significantly contributed to this study.
+\acks{This work was supported by the SNUBH-KAIST Joint Graduate Research Project on AI, Korea Centers for Disease Control and Prevention (grant numbers 2019E280500, \\2020E280700, and 2021-10-026), and Korean Sepsis Alliance (KSA) affiliated with Korean Society of Critical Care Medicine (KSCCM), the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant (No.RS-2019-II190075), the InnoCORE Program (N10250156), and National Research Foundation of Korea (NRF) grant (NRF2020H1D3A2A03100945), funded by the Korea government (MSIT).}